 Big braai at our place today, so I’m writing this in advance.
 That’s not to say that I wasn’t going to share this amazing song anyway.
 As a follow up to We Were Beautiful it ticks every B&S box.
 The oboe box is particularly well ticked from the very first bar.

-This is the teaser for the second of three EPs that Bella and Sebastian are releasing over the next few months.
+This is the teaser for the second of three EPs that Belle and Sebastian are releasing over the next few months.

 It’s worked.
 My interests are piqued.

 It’s another Rite of Passage moment this evening as we take Scoop to her first “real” concert.
 She’s done several local acts at local places…

 …but this evening’s Bastille concert at Grand West will be her first international one.

 Thus, I thought it would be appropriate to stick a Bastille tune on here.
 However, having gone to their Youtube, I then spotted the new Belle and Sebastian video that I’ve been wanting to share for ages.
 And given that I’m going to see the real thing later, I felt that I might as well forgo a Bastille video and give you that instead.

 Really good song.
 Really simple video.
 A Saturday morning in Glasgow.
 And a trumpet.